Franzl27/.spe-plot-and-more/README.md

 ## plotSPE
 Processing and plotting of .Spe spectrum files from Maestro/GammaVision, making use of python and gnuplot

-partly AI generated, inconsistent messy spaghetti code without magic numbers - main goal fullfilled: it works!
+partly AI generated, inconsistent messy spaghetti code without magic numbers - main goal fullfilled: _it works_!